abemscac/pies-doc/docs/react/component-rendering.md

 This chapter is crucial for understanding how reactive value works in a React component.
 If you're not having a good time dealing with states, this chapter might be able to save you.

 In this chapter, we'll talk about **re-rendering**.
-However, we don't talk about virtual DOM, nor do we talk about any complicated algorithm; instead, we talk about the most relevant things for users (you and me, the developers) — what exactly will re-render do to a component.
+However, we don't talk about virtual DOM, nor do we talk about any complicated algorithm; instead, we talk about the most relevant things for users (you and me, the developers) — how exactly will re-render affect the variables declared in a component.

 This is going to be a long chapter!
 Take your time reading it, be patient, it's worth it!